Recipe development by Dalina Soto MA, RD, LDN

 • ½ teaspoon black pepper

-• ¼ teaspoon salt (optional, taste first)
+• ¼ teaspoon salt optional

-• 1 teaspoon red wine vinegar (or lemon juice)
+• 1 teaspoon red wine vinegar or lemon juice

 • Fresh parsley for garnish